blimpio/django-websocket-request/README.md

 ## Overview
 This package provides support for transport agnostic routing to allow the Django's request/response lifecycle to automatically WebSocket messages.
 It borrows a WebSocket message format from [Sails.js](http://sailsjs.org/).

+**Note**: This is more of an experiment than anything else.
+We are not using this in any projects.
+This has a huge limitation, sending messages on events initiated by the server is not possible, so you're only able to do one way communication from the browser to the server.

 ## Installation

 Install using `pip`...